 Oil Prices Coal Prices Natural Gas Prices Commodity Prices Forecast BP Energy Outlook 2030 Gold Silver Copper Aluminium Nickel Zinc

 G20 Economic Forecast: GDP growth, Inflation, Unemployment, Government Debt, Current Account Balance

-Brent crude oil price will average at $51.1 per barrel in 2017 and increase to $51.6 per barrel in 2018 according to the most recent forecast from the U.S. Energy Information Administration's Short-Term Energy Outlook released monthly.
+Brent crude oil price will average at $52.4 per barrel in 2017 and increase to $54.1 per barrel in 2018 according to the most recent forecast from the U.S. Energy Information Administration's Short-Term Energy Outlook released monthly.
+EIA revised up its forecast for 2018 by 2.5 dollars per barrel from the previous release.
 However, the real price of a barrel of Brent oil - i.e. price adjusted for inflation - will slightly decrease to $50 in 2018 as predicted by OECD in its June's Economic Outlook.
-After a modest growth in 2018 though, the nominal price of Brent crude will increase to $53.5 a barrel by 2020, as per IMF's Primary Commodity Prices Projections released in July.
-So will do the West Texas Intermediate oil prices...
+After a modest growth in 2018 though, the nominal price of Brent crude will increase to $53.5 a barrel by 2020, as per IMF's Primary Commodity...

 Source: BP Statistical Review of World Energy, June 2015 (Prices)